18 Feb Three days in New York City

 Is there anything MoMA can’t do?
 No, it invented the something for everyone category from the pretentious to the let’s-stop-at-the-gift-shop-first tourist.

 “There it is!”
-I yell tapping my window.
+I yell at the cabbie, tapping my window.
 “Can you pull over here?”

 I open the door to the door of the club and notes from a tenor sax tickle my ear luring me downstairs to catch the end of the Cookers’ 8 p.m. show.
 I’ll see them again at 10.
 The stage sits under a low ceiling and red neon letters spelling “Iridium” are a backdrop.
 It’s exactly how I imagined a jazz bar in New York to be only less smoky.